 Dorothy Draper designed the lobby of the Mark Hopkins Hotel in 1952.
 The signature lamp table design with C-curved legs is reproduced in this stylish Cherry table desk.
 The Mark table desk features a slip-matched, veneered top with a dramatic, angled Cherry rim.
-The two pedestals each have two C-curved legs like the original.
-Several round dining tables and one rectangular dining table carry the C-curved legs design element.
+The two pedestals have C-curved legs like the standard Mark Table and the desk features a single pencil drawer.
 See 88-013, 88-014, 88-015, and the Mark console 88-837

 "I always put in one controversial item.
 It makes people talk."
 If it looks right, it is right." — Dorothy Draper